linroger/Finance-Notes-and-Marginalia/Advanced Financial Analysis and Valuation/Lecture Notes Advanced Financial Analysis and Valuation/Week 4 Advanced Financial Analysis and Valuation/Week 4 Valuing Young and High‐Growth Companies.md

 - What percentage of firms grew sales at a CAGR of 20‐25% for three years?
 	   - Sales growth often declines fast
 - Double‐digit growth requires substantial investments
-- Fuzzy lines between operating expenses & capital expenditures (or [[An Asset Allocation Primer|investment]])
+- Fuzzy lines between operating expenses & capital expenditures (or [investment](../../../Advanced%20Investments/An%20Asset%20Allocation%20Primer.md))
-		   - Building the business is an [[An Asset Allocation Primer|investment]]
+		   - Building the business is an [investment](../../../Advanced%20Investments/An%20Asset%20Allocation%20Primer.md)
-		   - We will drill deeper on this issue in Week 5 (related to [[Week 5 Accounting Recap- R&D, Intangibles, M&A & Goodwill#[[Week 5 Accounting Recap- R&D, Intangibles, M&A & Goodwill|INTANGIBLE AMORTIZATION]] AND NON‐GAAP REPORTING|intangibles]] )
+		   - We will drill deeper on this issue in Week 5 (related to [](../Week%205/Week%205%20Accounting%20Recap-%20R&D,%20Intangibles,%20M&A%20&%20Goodwill.md#[[Week%205%20Accounting%20Recap-%20R&D,%20Intangibles,%20M&A%20&%20Goodwill|INTANGIBLE%20AMORTIZATION) AND NON‐GAAP REPORTING|intangibles]] )
 - It can help to compute market value‐implied rates for key forecasts
 	   - Reverse‐engineering exercise (as in the Netflix case)